What Yoga really is. How it is learned, how it is practiced, and how it is taught, in the words of a highly advanced adept.

 But there is another possible explanation.

 According to a story I heard recently, Shivananda was the disciple of a woman who learned Tantra directly from Babaji.
-At the time Shivananda began teaching however, people simply were not ready for Tantra—either in the West or India, where it had a bad reputation--so he left that part of things out of the practice, focusing instead on the physical health benefits.
+At the time Shivananda began teaching however, people simply were not ready for Tantra — either in the West or in India, where it had a bad reputation — so he left that part of things out of the practice, focusing instead on the physical health benefits.